thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 The central premise of Continuous Integration is *integrating early and often on* [*Mainline*](#mainline).
 This requires **frequent commits into Mainline**.

 When not committing frequently, integrating code becomes time-consuming, vastly non-deterministic and vary wildly in duration.
-As a consequence, this will slow down the IT-delivery throughput and time to market.
+As a consequence, this will slow down the IT-delivery [Throughput](#throughput) and time to market.

 When not committing frequently, it also prevents the communication of changes inside the team.
 This results in blocking team members to use the latest changes.
 Again, this will inevitably hurt quality and IT-delivery throughput.